OUR CLUB’S MISSION

 The Farley Sparks-Ruby Seamans Music Scholarship Award is named in honor and memory of long-time Rotarians Farley Sparks and Ruby Seamans of the Lake Wales Breakfast Rotary Club.
 It is a one-time $500.00 scholarship for a graduating high school senior living in the Greater Lake Wales area.
 The main criteria for this award is, that it be given to an individual that has shown musical talent and wishes to continue to develop those skills in some manner.
 Other criteria that will be considered include: active community involvement including Rotary functions and fundraisers, and the need for financial assistance to further their musical endeavors and/or education.

 The Rotary Speech Contest is an opportunity for any high school age student in public, private or home school, to compose and orally deliver a 5-7 minute original speech based on the annual theme of Rotary International.
 The students are judged at the local Club level with the winner moving to the Group level and the winner from Group level moving on to the District level.
 At total of over $1000.00 can be won if the student wins at all the levels.
 The contest is held during the months of March and April of each year.

 Rotary International District 6890

 Lake Wales Breakfast Rotary Club is part of District 6890.
-It is part of West Central Florida and home to more than 2,000 Rotarians in 46 clubs throughout Hillsborough, Highlands, Hardee and Polk Counties.
+It is located in west central Florida and home to more than 2,000 Rotarians in 46 clubs throughout Hillsborough, Highlands, Hardee and Polk Counties.
 Rotary unites leaders from around the world for fun, fellowship, business networking, community projects and international goodwill.
-The Rotary motto is, "Service Above Self."
+The Rotary motto is "Service Above Self."